Bindiya Ke Bahubali (TV series)

-Bindiya Ke Bahubali is 2025 Indian Hindi-language television series written and directed by Raj Amit Kumar and starring Saurabh Shukla, Ranvir Shorey, Seema Biswas, and Sheeba Chaddha.
+Bindiya Ke Bahubali is 2025 Indian Hindi-language OTT series written and directed by Raj Amit Kumar and starring Saurabh Shukla, Ranvir Shorey, Seema Biswas, and Sheeba Chaddha.

+Season II of the series was premiered on 21 January 2026.
+Both seasons can be watched for free on Amazon MX Player.

 Premise

 Bindiya Ke Bahubali explores the aftermath of a mafia don's arrest during an election campaign.
-Based in fictional town of Bindiya, India, a volatile battle over legacy and power is ignited when Bada Davan of Davan family (Saurabh Shukla) is detained, and his ambitious son, Chhote Davan (Ranvir Shorey) attempts to seize control.
+Based in fictional town of Bindiya, somewhere in Bihar, India, a volatile battle over legacy and power is ignited when Bada Davan of Davan family (Saurabh Shukla) is detained, and his ambitious son, Chhote Davan (Ranvir Shorey) attempts to seize control.
+The rest is the huge interplay between various members of this family and the outside world.